Scientific name: Sphenophorus parvulus

 A lawn that has a confirmed history of Bluegrass Billbug should have a surface insect control product applied targeting the overwintering adults as they emerge in the spring when temperatures are above 60 degrees and travel near warm surfaces like black asphalt driveways.
 The preventive products that are applied for control of white grubs will coincidently be effective for Bluegrass Billbug; however, the problem here lies in the timing.
 The proper timing for preventive control of Bluegrass Billbug is prior to that for White Grubs, so there exists the possibility that some Bluegrass Billbugs will escape control.

-How to repair lawn damage from Bluegrass Billbug?
+How to Repair Lawn Damage from Bluegrass Billbugs

 Light infestations can be masked with additional fertilization and irrigation but when populations are high there will be significant turf loss.
 Core Aeration and overseeding are recommended in late summer and early fall with both resistant cultivars of bluegrass, ryegrasses and fescues, but also with turf-type tall fescue, a species that is resistant.